SheCodesAustralia/workshopcontent/content/django/06_shes_a_model/_index.md

 ### Creating an Item model

 Now let's define our `Item` model, which represents the baked goods offered by each bakery.
-Just below your Bakery model (underneath the def __str__(self): return self.name lines) in `bakeries/models.py` file, add the following code:
+Just below your Bakery model (at the very bottom of your code) in `bakeries/models.py` file, add the following code:

 ```python